RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 cheevos_enable = true
 ```

 Since RetroArch 1.3.2 (used in RetroPie 3.7), the Hardcore Mode is supported.
 It disables the savestates and is optional.
-If you want to enable Hardcore Mode add this line too:
+If you want to enable it add this line too:

 ```
 cheevos_hardcore_mode_enable = true